RosmaryFC/RepoPractice/README.md

 trying to fix an issue with pushing to repo

 when I push remotely, terminal keeps asking for my github username and password.
 I know there is a way to cache it so I will be using this URL as a guide: https://help.github.com/en/github/using-git/caching-your-github-password-in-git

+Testing to see if issue is fixed